ATHUL-K-A/Hybrid-Gpu-Battery-Fix/README.md

 ## Disclaimer
 I do not own any softwares, softwares present in the image or any external links mentioned in this page so the credits belong to their respective owners.
-Some of the images present here are from the web and they are clickable links to it's source
+Some of the images present here are from the web and they are clickable links to it's source.
 ---

 ## Context